 - People visit their friends and family and take care of them.

 - Legendary gods are being worshiped on this day.

 - Fireworks and festivities are mingled spontaneously.

-As Indian people are food lover, there are many variations and specialty in their food.
-People arrange various delicious food and sweets on Divali Festival.
+As Indian people are food lovers, there are many variations and specialties in their food.
+People arrange various delicious food and sweets at Diwali Festival.
 Some food lists of it for you are mentioned.

 - Mithai: Mithai is a little different from desert and candies usually.there are many kinds of mithai in India; actually Indian people love to eat sweets.

 - Snakes: Masala tea, vegetable pakora, potato puri, paratha and there are many other snakes they make on this day